tjakway/Accregex/README.md

 Dependencies:
-    * GnuCash python bindings
+-GnuCash python bindings
-    * gnucash-env (should be installed with your copy of GnuCash)
+-gnucash-env (should be installed with your copy of GnuCash) -python 2.7
-    * python 2.7

 On Ubuntu:
 ```